What Not to Do After a Car Accident

 Escaping from the Scene

-The first and most important thing you should never do after a car accident is fleeing from the scene.
-It is mandatory to check the other driver regardless of how harmless the accident might be.
-You must exchange information with the other party, especially if there is property damage or injuries.
+Never leave the site of a crash, no matter how minor it seems.
+UAE law requires you to remain at the scene, check for injuries, exchange information and report the incident.
+Whether you got your rental car in an accident in Dubai or damaged your personal vehicle, it is mandatory to check the other driver regardless of how harmless the accident might be.
+You must also exchange information with the other party, especially if there is vehicle damage or injuries.
 You should contact the law enforcement body.
 In worst cases, escaping from the accident zones may result in heavy fines or imprisonment.
+Failing to do so could lead to heavy fines or criminal charges.

 Losing Your Cool

 Coming in next is the most obvious thing – not panicking or losing your cool.
 Feeling distressed or angry is a natural sentiment in a car accident.
-However, you must never give up your traumatized emotions because the other party might need your help.
-Even if the accident was another party’s fault, check if they require any kind of medical emergency.
-Keep yourself calm, take some deep breaths, and regain your focus.
-This way, you would be in a better frame of mind to assess the situation, gauge the damage, and complete the mandatory documentation.
+However, you must remain calm, given the other party might need your help.
+Even if the accident was the other driver’s fault, check if they require any kind of medical emergency.
+Keep yourself calm, take some deep breaths and regain your focus.
+This way, you would be in a better frame of mind to assess the situation, gauge the damage and complete the mandatory documentation.

 Not Calling the Police

-Therefore, it is mandatory to call the police so that a filed report can help speed up the claim process for long-term injury or automobile repair and maintenance.
-Call the UAE police by dialling 999 from anywhere in the Emirates.
-Make sure you give them the location, inform them about the incident, and follow the instructions given by the police.
-Besides, if you are in Dubai, you can report accident in Dubai via call or through Dubai Police app.Whereas, in the capital city of the UAE, eCall system alerts Abu Dhabi police within seconds after accident.
+Besides, if you are in Dubai, you can report an accident in Dubai via call or through the Dubai Police app.Whereas, in the capital city of the UAE, eCall system alerts Abu Dhabi police within seconds after accident.

 Not Obtaining Complete Police Report